 The R&A does not guarantee that all personnel requests will be satisfied.

 e.
-Media Applications should be submitted as soon as possible, and no later than, TBC.
+Media Applications should be submitted as soon as possible, and no later than, Monday 5 May 2014.
 No applications will be considered after this date.

 f.
 A photograph for each person on the application is required, and should be uploaded on the online form.
 Applications without a photograph will not be approved.